Battle of Rawalakot: Azad Forces preparations

 The state administration was fully informed of the shortcomings to prevent the worsening situation in Jammu and Kashmir.
-The headquarters of Captain Hussain Khan was setup by him in Miral-gala close to Banjosa, and then organized a force.
+The headquarters of Captain Hussain Khan was set up by him in Miral-gala close to Banjosa, and then organized a force.
 The force would face lack of weapons and ammunition.

 Dothan Action

 At Dothan an engagement took place on 30 August.
 The atrocities by state army at mung in the past were still remembered by locals, the majority of the district's dissolved ex-servicemen, the Sudhan ex-servicemen, covertly assembled and prepared for a confrontation with the state army.
 The State forces garrison at Rawalakot was established as a second army post, it was strengthened by a platoon recruited from Hajira.
 The platoon on their way to Rawalakot engaged in a clash with the Sudhan ex-servicemen nearly seven miles inland from Rawalakot, who were commanded by Captain Muhammad Ashraf.
 The engagement resulted in the casualties of five ex-servicemen which also included Captain Ashraf who suffered injuries and eighteen state forces soldiers.
 The action at Dothan destroyed culverts and communication network between Rawalakot and Hajira.
 A defensive position in the Dothan defile to block state forces reinforcement to Rawalakot was taken by Azad forces.